+There are many types of divorce.
 For many people a divorce is a painful procedure that happens once they have explored every possible avenue of saving the marriage.
 Once the process starts, there is no going back for majority of people.
 The result is an annulment of marriage after either a legal battle or amicable separation.

-Most people only know of these two types of divorces.
+Most people only know of these two types of divorce.
 This lack of knowledge often results in failure to explore more suitable options that would help the couple reconcile their differences and go along their separate ways without any undue stress.

 There are four distinct types of divorce proceedings recognized by law.
 This is why it is often best to consult an experienced family law expert.
 Every couple has their own dynamics of relationship.
 This dynamics is still there when the differences starts and matters worsen to the stage where the spouses start to contemplate separation and divorce.
 It is because of this dynamics that every couple requires distinct treatment of their divorce proceedings.

 The four different types of divorce